+SCIC defines Academic Integrity as:

+the expectation that teachers, students, researchers and all members of the academic community act with: honesty, trust, fairness, respect and responsibility.'

+Plagiarism or cheating are examples of academic misconduct.

-- SCIC defines Academic Integrity as follows: - the expectation that teachers, students, researchers and all members of the academic community act with: honesty, trust, fairness, respect and responsibility.' - Breaches of Academic integrity is called 'academic misconduct' or 'academic dishonesty'. - Academic misconduct includes Plagiarism. - Plagiarism is when you copy some or all of someone else's work and pass it off as your work. - It is also called 'cheating'.
+Plagiarism is when you copy some or all of someone else's work and pass it off as your work.
+It is also called 'cheating'.

 You must provide original work.
+You must not copy the work of others.

+Plagiarism or cheating can be:

-You must not copy the work of others. - Cheating can be: - Using generative tools such as ChatGPT or similar to generate assignments or assessments - o Handing in someone else's work as your own (with or without the original authors knowledge) - o Allowing someone to hand up your work as his or her own - o Using any part of someone else's work without proper acknowledgement - o Copying another student's work during exam conditions. - Collusion: this is when other people help you to complete your work but you pass it off as your own. - Contract cheating: This is when you pay someone to write part or all of your assignment and submit it as if it was your own work. - Providing academic cheating services to students at Australian institutions is against the law.
+- Copying: using someone else's words from a book, website or other electronic source as your own.
+This includes the use of Generative Artificial Intelligence tools, for example, ChatGPT. - Collusion: Working with other students to finish an assignment, like getting help from a friend to write an essay and turning it in as your own. - Cheating: Activities such as copying from other students, use a mobile phone or other communication device or the unauthorised use of Generative Artificial Intelligence tools, for example, ChatGPT to find information during an examination or bringing notes into an exam. - Using any form of Generative AI to create assessment answers. - Not complying with assessment instructions provided in writing or by a teacher, for example, refusal to turn off IT devises during assessment time. - Contract cheating: This is when you pay someone to write part or all of your assignment and submit it as if it was your own work.

+Providing academic cheating services to students at Australian institutions is against the law.
 Do not write essays, complete assignments or sit exams for other students.
-You risk criminal prosecution including 2 years in prison and up to \$110,000 in fines. - SCIC does not tolerate academic misconduct under any circumstances and will investigate any instances of suspected academic misconduct for all assessments.
+You risk criminal prosecution including 2 years in prison and up to \$110,000 in fines.

+• SCIC does not tolerate academic misconduct under any circumstances and will investigate any instances of suspected academic misconduct for all assessments.

-Failure to adhere to this Student Code of Conduct may result in expulsion from the College.
+If you breach this Student Code of Conduct, it may result in expulsion from the College.